TechNippon/technippon.github.io/index.md

-This is a blog about technology policy in Japan and America
+This is a blog about technology policy in Japan and America.
+Themes include:
+* Workforce
+* Emerging Technology
+* Cybersecurity